GLOBAL MARKETS-Global stocks flatline as inflation, rate worries creep back into markets

 That combination of rate hike worries and risk aversion helped send the dollar to a fresh one-year high against the yen JPY=EBS on Monday.

-Benchmark 10-year Treasury yields US10YT=RR, which rise when prices fall, also touched a one-week high of 4.668% early in Monday's session, as concerns about inflation reduced the appeal of the fixed interest-paying debt instruments.
+Benchmark 10-year Treasury yields US10YT=RR, which rise when prices fall, also touched a one-week high of 4.6960% early Monday, as concerns about inflation reduced the appeal of fixed interest-paying debt instruments.

 Nomura Securities strategist Naka Matsuzawa said global equities were now likely close to a peak.